I. Compensation Committee Designation

 In performing its functions, the Compensation Committee undertakes those tasks and responsibilities that, in its judgement, would most effectively contribute to and implement the purposes of the Compensation Committee.
 The following functions are some of the common recurring activities of the Compensation Committee in carrying out its duties:

-The Compensation Committee reviews the company's overall compensation philosophy to ensure that the philosophy appropriately links management's interests with those of stockholders, rewards executives for their contributions, and provides appropriate retention incentives.
+The Compensation Committee reviews the company's overall compensation philosophy to ensure that the philosophy appropriately links management's interests with those of stockholders, rewards executive officers for their contributions, and provides appropriate retention incentives.

-The Compensation Committee reviews and approves corporate goals and objectives relevant to CEO compensation, evaluates the CEO's performance in light of those goals and objectives and, as a Committee (or, if so directed by the Board, together with the company's other independent directors) determines and approves the CEO's compensation level based on this evaluation.
+The Compensation Committee reviews and approves corporate goals and objectives relevant to Chief Executive Officer compensation, taking into consideration the Chief Executive Officer's performance in light of those goals and objectives and, as a Committee (or, if so directed by the Board, together with the company's other independent directors) determines and approves the Chief Executive Officer's compensation level based on this evaluation.

-In determining the long-term incentive component of CEO compensation, the Compensation Committee should, as it determines appropriate, consider the company's performance and relative stockholder return, the value of similar incentive awards to CEOs at comparable companies, and the awards given to the company's CEO in past years.
+In determining the long-term incentive component of Cheif Executive Officer's compensation, the Compensation Committee should, as it determines appropriate, consider the company's performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the company's Cheif Executive Officer in past years.

 The Compensation Committee establishes the salary rates and compensation structure for other executive officers of the company and its affiliated companies, subject to the right of the Compensation Committee to delegate to the Chief Executive Officer the fixing of compensation below certain levels determined by the Compensation Committee, and may periodically examine the compensation structure of the company and its affiliated companies for other employees.

-It is the responsibility of the Compensation Committee to review the qualifications of candidates for election as officers of the company and to recommend those candidates for election by the Board of Directors at least annually, subject to review and recommendation of the Chief Executive Officer by the Nominating and Governance Committee.
+It is the responsibility of the Compensation Committee to review the qualifications of candidates for election as officers of the company, including the Chief Executive Officer, and to recommend those candidates for election by the Board of Directors at least annually.

-It is the responsibility of the Compensation Committee to review annually with the Board of Directors the availability of qualified replacements for key executive positions in the company and its subsidiaries and the nature and adequacy of the company's plans for developing and providing necessary replacements both on a current and on a long-term basis, so as to ensure continuity and orderly succession of capable and qualified management for the company subject to review succession with respect to the Chief Executive Officer by the Nominating and Governance Committee.
+It is the responsibility of the Compensation Committee to review annually with the Board of Directors the availability of qualified replacements for the executive officer positions in the company and its subsidiaries, including the Chief Executive Officer, and the nature and adequacy of the company's plans for developing and providing necessary replacements both on a current and on a long-term basis, so as to ensure continuity and orderly succession of capable and qualified management for the company.

-The Compensation Committee oversees the evaluation of the executive management of the company and makes recommendations to the Board of Directors as it determines appropriate, taking into account the desirable balance of experience, qualifications, expertise and diversity among members of the executive management team, subject to oversight of the evaluation of the Chief Executive Officer by the Nominating and Governance Committee.
+The Compensation Committee oversees the evaluation of the executive officers of the company, including the evaluation of the Chief Executive Officer, and makes such recommendations regarding the performance of the executive officers to the Board of Directors as it determines appropriate, taking into account the desirable balance of experience, qualifications, expertise and diversity among members of the executive management team.

 The Compensation Committee has, to the extent permitted by law and the applicable rules of the NYSE, the authority to: